ankiitgupta7/ankiitgupta7.github.io/pages/about.md

 A few semesters ago, I opted for the “General Psychology” course at my university as one of the compulsory humanities courses as I now feel, I had some subliminal liking for this thing but never really got an opportunity to explore.
 And it all started from there.
 I was overwhelmed as I went through the course since I felt it had the answer to all my curiosities since childhood.
 I took a few more courses available at my university relevant to this, namely “Psychology of Learning” and more importantly “Cognitive Information Processing”.
 And the latter made me more focused around the brain and neuroscience.

-Last summer I wrote a project proposal for INCF at Google Summer of Code.
-While working on the prototype of the idea, and later on continuing to implement the idea, I have also developed a deep interest in Cybernetics / Intelligent Nervous Systems.
+Since last year I have been working remotely with of a research group named [Orthogonal Research and Education Laboratory](https://orthogonal-research.weebly.com/) at Champaign-Urbana, IL USA.
+While working on this group, I have developed a deep interest in Cybernetics / Intelligent Nervous Systems.
+Here's the [link](https://arxiv.org/abs/2003.07689) to the ArXiv preprint of paper, we published recently.

 Thanks for your time on my page.